 To make it easy for you, I made up a batch of lip balm, divided it into 10 and coloured each portion with a different colourant – most natural, some not.

-Here are the results; I’ve taken a few photos from different angles and haven’t played with any filters, so you get the most accurate idea of how each colour will turn out.
+Here are the results; I haven’t played with any filters, so you get the most accurate idea of how each colour will turn out.
 It’s so pretty, isn’t it?

 💋 I use approximately ¼ tsp to 1 tsp per batch of lip balm to achieve these colours.
 It really depends on personal preference as to how much you add.
 It’s ok to add some colour, mix it up, add some more, etc. If your balm solidifies and you’re finding it hard to add more colouring, just pop it back on your double boiler or give it a re-melt in your thermal appliance (or microwave if you’re using one).